neverwannafly/obsidian/mindmap/Engineering/System Design/Proctoring Service.md

 ### Processing
 - We'll utilize a single SQS queue to trigger backend processing of the session.
-- Proctoring is serially dependent on completion of SRS service results (frames of screenshare stream or webcam stream or finalized audio from webcam stream), hence it makes sense to have the first layer as SQS instead of kafka
 - For initial version, we dont need a kafka or event bus as we'll only be storing the raw videos and not doing any significant post processing on this.
-- We'll be having a fleet of consumers that will be listening to Kafka for processing different events in parallel.

 ![[Integrity Session Processing]]